stormedx/butrin-terminal/README.md

 Method 1 (easiest & recommended):
 1. Open Windows Terminal
-2. dropdown menu next to the tabs, select settings
+2. Dropdown menu next to the tabs, select settings
-3. "Open Json File"
+3. Click "Open Json File" on the lower left-hand corner
-4. the contents with the settings.json file in this repo
+4. Paste the contents with the settings.json file in this repo
-5. if you want just the theme, or just the keybindings, you can copy & paste the contents from theme-only.json / keybindings-only.json into your already existing config
+5. If you would like *only* the theme, or *only* the keybindings, you can copy & paste the contents from theme-only.json / keybindings-only.json into your already existing config
 6. reload windows terminal

 ## Method 2: